thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 <br>

-Failover testing was performed by shutting down all interfaces on SW1 root primary to simulate switch catastrophic failure.
+Failover testing was performed by shutting down all interfaces on SW1 root to simulate switch catastrophic failure.

 Observed Behavior:

-SW2 secondary root now takes over as the VLAN 10 RSTP root primary core switch, changing all interfaces to designated / forwarding.
+SW2 secondary root now takes over as the VLAN 10 RSTP root core switch, changing all interfaces to designated / forwarding.

 Convergence occurred rapidly (sub-second to a few seconds)